-An investment in Cyclerion common stock is subject to a number of risks, including risks related to our business, risks related to the separation and risks related to our common stock.
+An investment in our common stock is subject to a number of risks, including risks related to our business, risks related to our separation from Ironwood, or the separation, and risks related to our common stock.
 The following list of risk factors is not exhaustive.
 Please read the information in the section captioned "Risk Factors" for a more thorough description of these and other risks.